 Warning: This is intended for those who are curious of how my snowboard rating system works.
 Snowboard construction is a complex business.
 So too is an accurate snowboard rating system.
 You’ve been warned!

-Note: This rating system was updated on September 7th, 2015 – if you are looking for the old rating system please follow this link
+Note: This rating system received a big overhaul on September 7th, 2015 (and has been constantly evolving since) – if you are looking for the old rating system please follow this link

 Why Does the System Need to be “Smart”